AriFordsham/GHCWiki/records/overloaded-record-fields.md

 Content previously on this page has been moved to the [SORF](records/overloaded-record-fields/sorf) page.

+*Lennart*: I've implemented 2&3 in the Mu compiler, and I'll add some comments about it.

 ## Code

 - [ Phab:D761](https://phabricator.haskell.org/D761) (merged) and [ Phab:D1391](https://phabricator.haskell.org/D1391) (being reviewed): `DuplicateRecordFields` extension